linsomniac/merges3logs/README.md

 # merges3logs

-A Python program to download cloudfront logs from S3 and merge them into a single log file for the day.
+Download cloudfront logs from S3 and merge them into a single log file for the day.

 ## Installation